Amilton Neves Cuna

 Amilton Neves Cuna, Untitled, from the series Nem tudo que brilha é ouro / All That Glitters Is Not Gold, 2019. © Amilton Neves Cuna

-In 1975 when Mozambique gained independence, the bar next to the swimming pool became the office of Frelimo’s Revolutionary Committee, and during the Mozambican Civil War served as a military base for Frelimo as well.
-In the 1980s, Grant Hotel became a refugee camp for those fleeing violence after the ZANU party came to power in Zimbabwe.
+In 1975, following Mozambique's independence, the bar adjacent to the swimming pool was converted into the office of Frelimo’s Revolutionary Committee.
+During the Mozambican Civil War, the hotel also served as a military base for Frelimo.
+In the 1980s, the Grand Hotel was repurposed as a refugee camp for those fleeing violence after the ZANU party came to power in Zimbabwe.

 Amilton Neves Cuna, Untitled, from the series Nem tudo que brilha é ouro / All That Glitters Is Not Gold, 2019. © Amilton Neves Cuna

-Today, the Grand Hotel is home to more than 3500 squatters, who have established informal markets and a community leadership structure that governs activities within the building.
-Some of its inhabitants now represent the third generation of informal residents of the vertical slum that is now the Grand Hotel.
+Today, the Grand Hotel is home to over 3,500 squatters, who have established informal markets and a community leadership structure to govern activities within the building.
+Some residents now represent the third generation of informal occupants of what has become a vertical slum.

 Words by Amilton Neves Cuna